brayest/RedisClusterCloudFormation/README.md

 ### OpsWork Chef Automate Server

 In order to operate Chef we take advantage of the OpsWork service which in the free tier we may have up to 10 nodes to operate.
-But be aware **YOU WILL BE CHANGE FOR THE EC2 INSTANCE** which is large.
-In the Development or this example there was a $1.20 fee just because of the m4.large instance type running for arroud $0.10 per hour.
+But be aware **YOU WILL BE CHANGE FOR THE EC2 INSTANCE** which is an m4.large instance.
+In the Development or this example there was a $1.20 fee just because of the m4.large instance type was running for arroud $0.10 per hour.

 Now, once CloudFormation finishes we can create the OpsWork server.
 So go the console and search for OpsWork.
 Choose the Chef Automate Server, name it "RedisCluster" or however you like.
 Choose the Region (us-east-1 if didn't change it)  Choose the your KeyPair (ChefKey), Select Redis Cluster as your VPC, Choose the public subnet (us-east-1a) and disable the Enable automated backup option if your want.
 Everything else should be fine as it is.